Sivamani70/AbuseIPDB-IP-Reputation-PowerShell/README.md

 ### Data Export:

 - Organizes the collected IP addresses and their associated reputation information into a structured format.
-- Generates a CSV file named "out-put.csv" within the same directory as the main.ps1 script to store the results.
+- Generates a CSV file named "abuseipdb-out-put.csv" within the same directory as the main.ps1 script or in the same location from where the script has initiated to store the results.

 ## Instructions for running the script